maxwellabgit/Databasics-Endpoints/README.md

 # MSSQL to Databricks with Databricks Secrets

-Here's a quick solve for a real-world scenario where I needed to connect MSSQL to Databricks to perform some data transformations and push to a separate database.
+This project is based on a few real-world scenarios where I needed to connect MSSQL Server to Databricks to perform some data transformations and push to a separate database.
 Any privelidged or otherwise sensitive information is replaced with general terms.

 ## Our goals in this project are: